uofa-acm/uofa-acm.github.io/_posts/2014-10-30-git-and-github-2.md

 discussing the purpose and functionality of maintaining projects in both local and remote repositories using Git and Github.

+We'll be starting with a coding problem from [HackerRank](https://www.hackerrank.com/) in preparation for the programming competition this weekend.

 We'll also have an interactive portion wherein users can fork from the [U of A ACM Homepage Repository](https://github.com/uofa-acm/uofa-acm.github.io), implement their own member profile, and post the results to the live ACM